feelixs/find-song/README.md

 **find-song: Music recognition for Reddit**

-Ever seen a Reddit post playing a fire song that you just want to hear more of?
+Ever seen a Reddit post playing a fire song that you want to hear more of?

 Simply mention u/find-song in the comments of a post, and he'll grab the audio playing in the post's link and reply with any detected song.